 - You will be contacted regardless of whether your application is approved.

-- If your application is approved, you will be activated as a member of the Writers’ Council on the member profile section of the WFNS website.
-You will need to log on to your online account and fill out details in order for your profile to appear in our online directory.
+- If your application is approved, you will immediately be eligible to apply for opportunities marked ‘Writers’ Council Only’ and you will be activated as a member of the Writers’ Council on the member profile section of the WFNS website.
+If you wish to create a Writers' Council profile, you will need to login to your online account and fill out the necessary details.
 Creating a profile isn’t mandatory.

 - If your WFNS membership lapses, you will not lose your Writers’ Council status.
 You will be eligible for all Writers' Council benefits once you pay your member dues and are reactivated.